Italian Radicals: Pannella's death and split (2016–2017)

-Return to Parliament
+Return to Parliament (2017–2020)

 In November 2017, the RI formed, along with Della Vedova's Forza Europa (FE) and some members of the Civics and Innovators (CI), More Europe (+E), a pro-Europeanist list for the 2018 general election, led by Bonino. +E was part of the centre-left coalition led by Matteo Renzi and the PD.

 The list won 2.6% of the vote in the election, falling short of the 3% threshold, but Bonino was elected to the Senate in a single-seat constituency in Rome, Magi to the Chamber also from Rome and Alessandro Fusacchia from the European constituency of Italians abroad.
 Contextually, the list obtained 2.1% and one regional councillor in the Lombard regional election and 2.1% and one regional councillor also in the 2018 regional election.

 In July 2018, +E started to organise itself as a full-fledged party.
 It was decided that a committee, presided by Gianfranco Spadaccia (a long-time Radical), would lead +E until the founding congress, scheduled for January 2019.
 The newly formed committee appointed Della Vedova as coordinator.
-In November, following his election to Parliament, Magi was replaced by Silvja Manzi as secretary; at the same congress Barbara Bonvicini was elected president of the party.
-One year later, Manzi and Bonvicini were respectively replaced by Massimiliano Iervolino and Igor Boni.
+In November, following his election to Parliament, Magi was replaced by Silvja Manzi as secretary; at the same congress Barbara Bonvicini was elected president and Antonella Soldo treasurer.
+One year later, Manzi, Bonvicini and Soldo were respectively replaced by Massimiliano Iervolino, Igor Boni and Giulia Crivellini.

 In August 2019, tensions grew within the coalition supporting the Conte government, leading to the issuing of a motion of no-confidence by the League.
 During the following government crisis, the M5S and the PD agreed to form a new cabinet together, under outgoing Prime Minister Conte.
 In September, +E decided not to support the newly formed Conte II Cabinet, despite opposition by Tabacci, Magi and Fusacchia.
 The three voted in favour of the government in the Chamber, while Bonino voted against it in the Senate.
 In October, Fusacchia announced he was leaving +E.

 In November 2020, Magi and Bonino formed joint sub-groups in the Mixed Groups of the Chamber and the Senate respectively, together with the deputies and senators affiliated with Action, a political party led by Carlo Calenda.
 The sub-group in the Chamber continued to include "Italian Radicals" in its name.